k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

 * **useInstanceId**, indicates whether to use the Instance ID as part of the masking cache.
 * **hashedInputValue**, indicates whether to store the original or the hashed input value.
 By default, the hashed value is stored.
 When set to **false**, it disables caching and stores the original value.
 * **interface**, the interface to be used to cache the masked values.
 This interface might be either any SQL DB interface defined in Fabric or the Fabric server memory.
   * When the SQL DB interface is set, the **masking_cache** table under the [k2masking keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) is used to cache the masked values.
-The data kept in this table reflects the settings of the Actor's input arguments.
+The data kept in this table reflect the settings of the Actor's input arguments.
   * If the **k2masking** keyspace does not exist, create it using the **masking-create-cache-table.flow** example or using the installation SQL script provided as part of the Masking library.
   * IN-MEMORY interface is useful for testing only since it can only be used in a single node configuration.
 * **verifyUnique**, determines whether different input values can be masked to the same masked value.
 The uniqueness is checked per **maskingId**, environment and execution ID.
 Set this parameter to **true** if the masked value should be unique.
 For example, when masking an SSN, the masked value must be unique.